techcow2/cursor-agent-tracking/README.md

 # AI Cursor Agent History Tracking System

 ## Overview
-A simple system to maintain context and track changes in conversations with cursor when it's in agent mode like, ensuring continuity even when the AI "forgets" previous interactions.
+A simple system to maintain context and track changes in conversations with cursor when it's in AGENT mode, ensuring continuity even when the AI "forgets" previous interactions.
+This workaround isn't needed for regular chat mode.

 ## Quick Start
 1. Copy all `.md` files from the `templates` directory into your project's root directory:
    - `CHANGELOG.md`
-   - `PROJECT_SCOPE.md`
+   - `PROJECTSCOPE.md`
    - `PROMPT.md`

 2. Begin every new chat with the AI by copying the contents of `PROMPT.md`